cloudant-labs/express-cloudant/readme.md

 ## Configuration

 Express-Cloudant uses a `config.js` file to store credentials and the like.
-You can use `config_example.js` as the basis for your `config.json` by doing this:

-    cp config_example.js config.js
-    $EDITOR config.js // enter your credentials
+A sample one comes in the repo; edit it and enter your Cloudant credentials, **BUT DON'T GIT COMMIT IT!** You don't want your Cloudant password hanging out in plaintext on some public repo, do you?

 ## Running